 Students are accepted into the Early Childhood Care and Education Basics certificate program any semester.
 A full-time student can complete this program in 1 semester.
 To graduate, students must earn a minimum of 9 semester credit hours.

-Individuals wanting to enroll in the Early Childhood Care and Education Basics program must be fond of children, dependable and reliable, flexible, patient, and have a positive attitude.
+Individuals wanting to enroll in the Early Childhood Care and Education Basics program must be fond of children, dependable, reliable, flexible, patient, positive.

 Offered at the Following Campuses/Delivery Mode

 $12,480.00 – $13,520.00